sourcecodethai/winston-express-middleware/Readme.md

       "message": "HTTP GET /favicon.ico"
     }

-Browse `/error` will show you how express-winston handles and logs the errors in the express pipeline like this:
+Browse `/error` will show you how winston-express-middleware handles and logs the errors in the express pipeline like this:

     {
       "date": "Thu Jul 19 2012 23:39:44 GMT-0500 (COT)",